 I haven’t always liked Los Angeles.
 I despised it at first.
 I would spend hours bitching to like minded New Yorkers, whomst like me, had a general disdain for the place.
 I complained that nothing was real, everyone was fake and that it was a barron wasteland that lacked true grit.

 But after a gloomy winter spent in a rat infested 5 floor walk up in Brooklyn, I was starting to look forward to my stint in Los Angeles.
 I arrived and found a new sense of freedom — Blue skies, big signs, cinematic freeways and untouched retro diners.
 I came to love the strange severity of the place, the flat ness of it all.
 How everything always felt a bit not quite right, a bit ‘skewiff’ and dated.
-Since that formative trip I have been back every year — photographing the strange and wonderful and medicore idiosyncracities of L.A
+Since that formative trip I have been back every year — photographing the strange and wonderful idiosyncracities of L.A